Marlborough Fine Art

 Mill on the River (1900–06) by Paul Cézanne at Marlborough Fine Art, London.

 River Landscape with a Ferry (1625) by Jan van Goyen, sold by Marlborough Fine Art in 1954.

 Marlborough Fine Art was founded in London in 1946 by Frank Lloyd and Harry Fischer.
 In 1963, a gallery was opened as Marlborough-Gerson in Manhattan, New York, at the Fuller Building on Madison Avenue and 57th Street, which later relocated in 1971 to its present location, 40 West 57th Street.
 The gallery operates another New York space on West 25th Street, which opened in 2007.
-It briefly opened a Lower East Side space on Broome Street.
+It briefly opened a Lower East Side space on Broome Street, and later spaces in Madrid and Barcelona.

+In 2024 the gallery announced that it would "wind down" all operations.
+No new art will be taken on, or exhibitions held, but disposing of the large stock will proceed at a gradual pace.